*We received this book in exchange for an honest review.*

 Unfortunately, things don’t go as planned and the truth about the rings may be darker and more surprising than Theodora thought possible.
 In a freighting game of cat and mouse across Eastern Europe, Theo learns about the past of the infamous Dracula.

-Regular readers know that we read Jenn Bennett’s YA Contemporaries, so we were ecstatic to see her write Historical Fiction.
+Regular readers know that we read Jenn Bennett’s YA contemporaries, so we were ecstatic to see her write YA historical fiction.
 The Lady Rogue is non-stop excitement with a plot that moves at a rapid pace.
 You’ll quickly be cheering Theodora on as she discovers history’s hidden secrets before anyone else.
 Bennett did an excellent job of weaving in historical context throughout the book, and we were captivated by her engaging writing style.

 The romance also added a nice touch to the book.
 Theodora and Huck have unresolved feelings from the last year, which play an important role in the story.
 The two have to learn to trust each other again as men from a secret society are trying to kill them.
 In between the violence and mystery, they realize how horrible it was to be without each other.
 Also, we must say that they had hilarious banter and their chemistry was palpable.
 Their romance gave us major Alex, Approximately vibes in this respect.